boryssmejda/mathOp/README.md

 ## Tasks done already
 1. Create scripts to configure, build, install and test the project across different platforms
    - PowerShell scripts to build project on Windows
-   - Bash scripts for Linux, MacOS, Android and iOS
+   - Bash scripts for Linux, MacOS and Android
 2. Write CMakeLists.txt that fullfills following functions:
    - creates library that uses C++17
    - finds and links all the project dependencies